Habitat

 Upland mixed ashwoods require base-rich or calcareous soils, typically over limestone, dolomite, or other alkaline bedrock.
 They can also develop on more acidic soils where base-rich water flushes through.
 Sites are often steep, rocky, or with shallow, well-drained soils, though some stands occur on damper ground with alder in wet flushes.

-How a New Upland Mixed Ashwood is Created
+How New Upland Mixed Ashwood is Created

 Inputs